techiediaries/techiediaries/_posts/2017/2017-2-23-check-ionic2-platform.md

         }
     }

+## Conclusion

-The `Platform` service has many more methods that you can use for customizing your app behavior depending on platform type and device conditions but the most used method is the `ready()` method which is used to detect if the target platform is ready and all device native functionality can be accessed safely.
+The `Platform` service has many more methods that you can use for customizing your Ionic 5 app behavior depending on platform type and device conditions but the most used method is the `ready()` method which is used to detect if the target platform is ready and all device native functionality can be accessed safely in your Ionic 5 project.